Sm00thiee/USTHWebApp2020/README.md

 1. Setup the environment
 For best experience:
     - This automation setup is for Windows 64bits only.
-    - Update your web browser either Chrome/Chromium or Firefox to the latest version.
+    - Update your web browser either Chrome or Firefox to the latest version.
 ```console
 python setup.py
 ```